COPRS/production-common/processing-common/doc/secret.md

-# Secret configuration for RS Core Components
+# RS-Core - Secret configuration

 Especially when tackle with sensible information as user credentials it is not recommended to use these information directly in the property file "stream-parameters.properties".
 Instead it is recommended to create a secret within Kubernetes and make it available in the property file using variables.